elliotgoodrich/includeguardian/README.md

 can combine these results to only warn for components that are unused across multiple settings.

+### Deprecated/Alternative/Banned includes

+For the CI, we should be able to have a ban/deprecate list of includes (such as <intrin.h>) and recommend alternatives.

 ### Visualization

 For the CI, we should be able to have a really nice graph visualization where